yellowtail-io/slack-reddit/README.md

-# slack-reddit
+# Slack Reddit

-Pull in a reddit post in slack!
+Fetch a reddit post in slack!